rebelsky/sams-assorted-musings-reflections/eight-weeks-2021-05-17.md

 [8] Yes, I'm still taking a daily multivitamin.

+[9] Is that the same as Paracetamol?
+[10]

+[10] Which always reminds me of "Paracetamol Paralyis", a great song by The Distractions.

-[9] I think my doctor said that the occasional Naproxen is okay.
+[11] I think my doctor said that the occasional Naproxen is okay.
 If not, I'll find out the next time I visit.

-[10] No, not the baseball players.
+[12] No, not the baseball players.

-[11] Why do I associate less weight and more exercise with less sleep?
+[14] Why do I associate less weight and more exercise with less sleep?
 I'm not sure.

-[12] Writing them was less quick and easy.
+[15] Writing them was less quick and easy.

-[14] I tried eliminating the hyphens.
+[16] I tried eliminating the hyphens.
 I failed.

-[15] In case it wasn't clear, this musing serves as the "cover" [16].
+[17] In case it wasn't clear, this musing serves as the "cover" [18].

-[16] The paragraph is a failure.
+[18] The paragraph is a failure.
 I lack the time or energy to correct it.
-Deal [17].
+Deal [19].

-[17] No, not cards.
+[19] No, not cards.
 "Deal" as in "Deal with it."